Japan's lost island

 Beauty and history collide on the oft-forgotten Japanese island of Kyushu.
 Audley specialist Layla Ramsay guides you to the best places to soak up the island’s ancient culture.

 Despite being only a short hop from Honshu, the largest and most visited of Japan’s many islands, Kyushu is often bypassed when people visit Japan.
-However, as our Japan specialists will tell anyone who listens, Kyushu has just as much – if not more – to offer any traveller, whether they’re first-timers or return visitors.
+However, as our Japan specialists will tell anyone who listens, Kyushu has just as much – if not more – to offer any traveler, whether they’re first-timers or return visitors.

 An island of staggering natural beauty, with numerous hiking trails, active volcanoes, relaxing onsens (baths) and plentiful gardens, museums, galleries and memorials – not to mention the magnificent Kumamoto Castle – Kyushu’s variety has long inspired our Japan specialists.
 Below is a small selection of what keeps them returning to this fascinating island.